The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 Equally, they will seek to define their goals as concrete manifestations of the group’s values and beliefs.

-Finally, political leaders will often seek to define the boundaries of the group as large as possible that will mean a larger appeal and more votes.
+Finally, political leaders will often seek to define the boundaries of the group as broadly as possible, which will mean a larger appeal and more votes.

 It’s these leaders’ machinations that lead the authors to call leaders “entrepreneurs of identity”.